loomchild/bountyfunding/README.md

 Development
 -----------
-For development you will need all python packages listed in [requirements-dev.txt](requirements-dev.txt):
+* For development you will need all python packages listed in [requirements-dev.txt](requirements-dev.txt):

 		pip install -r requirements-dev.txt

+* During development it's sometimes useful to restart the server after every change in the source code.
+This can be done automatically by using [reload](https://github.com/loomchild/reload) program.
+Just start the server as follows:

+  		reload ./bountyfunding.py

 Plugins
 -------